 Ol Pejeta Bush Camp, Ol Pejeta Conservancy, Laikipia Region

 On the banks of the Ewaso Nyiro River in central Kenya’s Laikipia region is Alex Hunter’s atmospheric Ol Pejeta Bush Camp, the ultimate in Kenyan hospitality and safari excellence.
-Here you will share your space with the last three surviving northern white rhino in the world.
+Here you will share your space with the last two surviving northern white rhino in the world.

 Ol Pejeta’s six traditional East African safari tents offer an excellent base from which to explore the secrets of this renowned conservancy – from the pioneering conservation projects that have made it famous to spectacular sightings of black and white rhino and the Big Five.
 Ol Pejeta is the first choice for discerning safari veterans looking for a luxury bush camp and to understand and enjoy the very best of world-leading conservation practice.

 - Traditional & deeply comfortable tented safari camp

 - Big Five & extraordinary rhino conservation effort

 - Superb guiding & service with a focus on pioneering conservation projects